Rattlesnakes and Their Bites

 The venomous bite of a rattlesnake evolved as a tool for hunting and killing prey.
 The venom not only kills but also begins the digestive process by breaking down the tissue with hemotoxic components.
 The hollow fangs of a rattlesnake unfold from the roof of the snake's mouth when it strikes its victim.
 The venom is injected through the fangs which puncture the victim's skin.
 This advanced method of venom injection is a common characteristic of all members of the pit viper family.

 The hemotoxic elements damage tissue and affect the circulatory system by destroying blood cells, skin tissues and causing internal hemorrhaging.
 Rattlesnake venom also contains neurotoxic components which immobilize the nervous system, affecting the victim's breathing, sometimes stopping it.
 Most rattlesnakes have venom composed primarily of hemotoxic properties.
 Baby rattlesnakes and the Mojave rattler are the exception; they have venom which contains more neurotoxic properties than hemotoxic -- which makes them very dangerous.
-The sea snake, coral snake, and cobra family of snakes also have venom with dominant neurotoxic characteristics.
+The sea snake, coral snake, and cobra, all members of the Elapid family of snakes, also have venom with dominant neurotoxic characteristics.
 (Brown, 1997)

 Rattlesnakes only hunt for prey which they can swallow whole, such as small squirrels, rabbits, and other small rodents.
 They will not intentionally hunt and strike a large animal, including humans, unless they feel threatened.